ouspg/trytls/showrunner/README.md

 For example, when testing a HTTP(S) library you'd want to use the `https` bundle.
 That specific bundle knows to answer to the library's requests with proper HTTP responses, making testing easier.

 The parameters following the bundle are `COMMAND` and 0-n `ARG` arguments for the command.
 These describe how the *stub* - a piece of code for testing some library - should be launched.
-The [`stubs/`](../stubs) directory in this repository several example stubs.
-For example the included stub for testing Python's `urllib2` library can be run with:
+The [`stubs/`](../stubs) directory in this repository contains multiple example stubs.
+As an example the included stub for testing Python's `urllib2` library can be run with:

 ```
 $ trytls https python stubs/python-urllib2/run.py